seheonm/seheonm/README.md

    🧬 Bachelor's Degree in Biology with a Thesis

-🧪 Research and Development Intern for Sandia National Laboratories

 💼 Programming and Data Analysis: Java, C, C#, C++, HTML/CSS, Python, Golang, VHDL, Assembly, R, MATLAB, SQL, Haskell, and Microsoft Tools

 🗣️ English and Arabic